Economy of Hamilton, Ontario: Food and beverage industries

 Oakrun Farm Bakery opened in 1978 in Ancaster by John & Ellie Voortman.
 The bakery has now grown to over 165000 sqft in size and now produces over 20 different lines and variations of other high quality products.
-They are a premier supplier of fresh & frozen bakery products, and are currently aggressively targeting both the U.S.A. and Canadian market.
+They are a premier supplier of fresh & frozen bakery products, and are currently aggressively targeting both the United States and Canadian market.
 They currently produce muffins, pancakes and McGriddles for Canadian and American McDonald's outlets and bagels, cookies and tarts for Tim Hortons outlets in Canada.
 Their product line also includes Danish pastries, cinnamon buns, pies, cakes, crumpets and waffles.
 The company in January 2007 went through massive expansion to their plant and warehousing facilities in Ancaster.

 Bunge is an oilseed processing plant and Canada’s largest canola processor.
 It has crushing facilities in Altona and Harrowby, Manitoba; Fort Saskatchewan, Alberta; and Nipawin, Saskatchewan in addition to the processing plant in Hamilton.
 The Hamilton plant serves food manufacturers, the biodiesel industry and farmers in Ontario & Quebec.
 The first Tim Hortons franchise opened in Hamilton in 1964.

 Hamilton Port Authority

 The Hamilton Port Authority, formerly known as Hamilton Harbour Commission, handles over 12 million metric tonnes of cargo through over 700 vessels each year.
-This ranks Hamilton as the busiest of all the ports of Canada's great lakes and 28% of all movements on the St. Lawrence Seaway System.
+This ranks Hamilton as the busiest of all the ports of Canada's Great Lakes and 28% of all movements on the St. Lawrence Seaway System.
 In 2006 Total ships in and out of the harbour was 739; Domestic/U.S.: 577 (78%), International: 162 (22%) from countries including Malaysia, Philippines, Russia and Brazil.
 Percentage of Imports: 87%, Percentage of Exports: 13%.
 International arrivals at the port grew from 130 ships in 2005 to 162 ships in 2006.
 In 2006 most of the materials arriving at the port include raw materials including iron ore and coal for steelmaking at Stelco and Dofasco, as well as imported steel from Brazil.
 The port also accepted 24,000 litres (5,280 Imp gallons) of bulk Jamaican rum.
 The oddest new arrival was windmill blades (some more than 80 ft long) destined for wind farms in southern Ontario.
 This is the first year windmill parts have arrived in the port.
 Exports include 500,000 metric tonnes (550,000 short tons) of agricultural products including grain.